"use client"; // added because styled jsx cannot be rendered on the server

-You'll take advantage of the flexible rendering capabilities of Next.js by using Static-Site Generation (SSG) with Incremental Static Regeneration where it makes sense.
-At the end, you will deploy the app to Vercel.
+You'll take advantage of the flexible rendering capabilities of Next.js and at the end, you will deploy the app to Vercel.

 To successfully finish this guide, you'll need:

-Navigate into a directory of your choice and run the following command in your terminal to set up a new Next.js project:
+Navigate into a directory of your choice and run the following command in your terminal to set up a new Next.js project with the pages router:

 You can now navigate into the directory and launch the app: